 - Availability – Location, opening times, and online shopping.
-A bike shop in 2020 should be everywhere.
+A bike shop should be everywhere.
 More and more people like to do things online – be available online for those who want to book their maintenance appointment online or buy bikes and components from your shop while on their mobiles.
 Not to mention the fact that if you’re not on Facebook, then you’re losing lots of clients.
 The same happens when you close your doors at 5 PM.

 How much does it cost to start a bike shop?

 Starting a bike business actually does not require a huge investment.
 To simplify the costs, you need to think about: tax requirements + inventory + rent + wages + 1-year safety fund.
 You can learn more about it on usa.gov.
 To cut costs at the beginning, it’s a good idea to work in the shop yourself and get help from friends and family, until you’re ready to get more full-time employees.

 Is owning a bike shop profitable?